Pratik2895/F1race/README.md

 - **Azure Data Factory**: Automates ETL workflows.
 - **Power BI**: Visualizes results with interactive dashboards.

----

-## Major Updates
-### May 2023
-- Added sections 25, 26, and 27 for **Unity Catalog**.
-- Included lessons on data discovery, lineage, auditing, and access control.

-### March 2023
-- Updated sections 6, 7, and 8 to align with the latest Databricks recommendations for Azure Data Lake.

-### December 2022
-- Refreshed sections 3, 4, and 5 with UI changes in Azure Databricks and new cluster functionalities.

----

 ## Setup and Installation
 ### Azure Service Setup: